Since 1852, we’ve prided ourselves on excellence.

 Explore some of the prestigious rankings and notable accolades that Loyola University Maryland has earned from major national, international, and regional reports, studies, and surveys.

-Loyola has again been included in the annual Princeton Review’s Best 388 Colleges list—and earned a spot on the Best School by Region (Northeastern), Green Colleges, and Best College Dorms lists.
-Loyola has been included in 30 consecutive editions of the Princeton Review’s publication.Learn more about Princeton Review’s Best 388 Colleges
+Loyola has again been included in the Princeton Review’s Best 389 Colleges list—and earned a spot on the Best School by Region (Mid-Atlantic) and Green Colleges lists.
+Loyola has been included in 30 consecutive editions of the Princeton Review’s publication.Learn more about Princeton Review’s Best 389 Colleges

-Loyola University Maryland has once again made U.S. News & World Report’s Best Colleges list (2023), earning the No. 4 spot among Best Regional Universities in the North.
+Loyola University Maryland is included in U.S. News & World Report’s Best Colleges list (2023), earning the No. 4 spot among Best Regional Universities in the North.
 Loyola, which has been ranked in the top five for more than a decade, also ranked in the regional list for Best Value and Best First-Year Experiences.Learn more about Loyola’s ranking with U.S. News & World Report’s Best Colleges list

 A Loyola University Maryland degree is one of the most valuable in the country, according to a study completed by Georgetown University’s Center on Education and the Workforce.
 Loyola ranks in the top 2% in the nation for long-term return on investment (ROI), based on the average earning potential of alumni, relatively low average student debt, and a top graduation rate (80%).Learn more about the return on investment of a Loyola education

 Loyola ranks in the top 25% of just under 200 schools recognized by U.S. News & World Report for the comprehensive programs and experiences they offer first-year students that lead to their success.Learn more about Messina, Loyola’s first-year experience